 Have you tried to Get Off Lamotrigine only to suffer Lamotrigine Withdrawals?
-Evening Tapering Lamotrigine can cause anxiety, aggression, mood disturbances, insomnia, and other Lamotrigine Withdrawal symptoms.
+Even Tapering Lamotrigine can cause anxiety, aggression, mood disturbances, insomnia, and other Lamotrigine Withdrawal symptoms.
 This is why our nonprofit has taken a holistic approach to Lamotrigine Withdrawal for over 15 years, calming the nervous system and promoting sleep while you Taper Lamotrigine.
-We are regularly asked how to Wean Off Lamictal, yet different Lamictal Taper rates are appropriate depending on your individual circumstances, including what other medications you are taking.
-If you are seeking help to Get Off Lamotrigine, please let us help you control Lamotrigine Withdrawal and help you heal as you Taper Lamotrigine.
+We are regularly asked how to Wean Off Lamotrigine, yet different Lamotrigine Taper rates are appropriate depending on your individual circumstances, including what other medications you are taking.
+If you are seeking help to Get Off Lamotrigine, please let us help you control Lamotrigine Withdrawal and help you recover as you Taper Lamotrigine.
 Please Contact our nonprofit for a Free Consultation today.

 SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW

 Our Lamotrigine weaning program is a slow taper that allows you to safely step down from Lamotrigine under the guidance of our Prescription Experts, your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Lamotrigine until you feel better.
 This is where our Advanced Nutraceuticals are critical.
 Point of Return provides healthy, Drug-Free Strategies to help minimize Lamotrigine withdrawal symptoms to improve mental and physical well-being.